 For a herd to be actively infected with BVD, a PI must be present somewhere in the herd which may be amongst the calves, replacement heifers, mixed-age cows, bulls and/or fetuses.

 There are three big risk factors for BVD outbreaks:

 BVD control hinges on two key points:

-A farm doesn’t necessarily have to be being doing both targeted culling and vaccination to have effective BVD control, but without one or the other, any efforts are reduced to monitoring BVD as it infects your stock.
+A farm doesn’t necessarily have to be doing both targeted culling and vaccination to have effective BVD control, but without one or the other, any efforts are reduced to monitoring BVD as it infects your stock.

 The most appropriate and cost-effective BVD control plan is as varied as our clients’ farming operations.
 There is no one ‘perfect’ BVD control strategy for all farms.
-The best plan is formed by consultation with your vet, this will allow you to develop a plan which fits with your farming system, budget and desired outcomes.
+The best plan is formed by consultation with your vet, this will allow you to develop a plan which fits your farming system, budget and desired outcomes.